Technology

 The Spring Lake Public Schools 1:1 Technology Program provides every student with a learning device.
 Students are allowed to take home their school issued device and charger.

-An annual student device agreement is required to be completed by a parent/guardian before each student will receive their assigned device.
+An annual student device agreement must be completed by a parent/guardian before any student will receive their assigned device for the school year.

 An annual technology fee of $12 is required for each student.
 Payment should be submitted online at the end of the agreement form.